DmitriyParhomenko/KDP_Builder/README.md

 ## How It Works

 - Layouts are defined procedurally and rendered with ReportLab into vector PDFs compliant with typical KDP trims and margins.
-- The MVP includes a lined-page renderer.
-Additional templates (grid, dot-grid, trackers) will be added.
+- The MVP now includes multiple templates (lined, grid, dot grid, habit tracker) with mirrored safe areas and optional gutter.

+## Outputs directory

+Generated files are written to `outputs/` (ignored by git).
+Override with `--out` if needed.

 ## Roadmap